Best external drives for backup, storage, and portability

 This is the one: SanDisk’s Extreme Pro Portable SSD (1TB) is the fastest USB 3.1 Gen 2 (10Gbps) external SSD we’ve tested to date.
 Burst performance is roughly on a par with the runner-up Samsung T7, but it blows its competitor out of the water during long writes.

 Note: There are faster USB 3.2 2×2 (also known as Superspeed 20Gbps) SSDs available, such as the WD Black P50 and Seagate Barracuda Fast SSD.
-However, SuperSpeed 20Gbps and USB4 ports are still so rare, we’ve left such drives out of the discussion for now.
+However, SuperSpeed 20Gbps and USB4 ports are still so rare, we’re not sure it matters.
+Those drives are also just not as svelte as the Extreme Pro either.

 Samsung’s Portable SSD T7 Touch runs a close second to the SanDisk Extreme Pro Portable.
 Compared to its predecessor the T5 (which will still be available), it’s thinner, a significantly faster reader, and it also sports a fingerprint scanner.